4 reasons why companies use offshoring

 Offshoring allows companies to access talented engineers at a lower cost than at home.
 While that is a definite advantage, what are the actual business benefits of building an offshore team?
 Financially.
 Operationally.
 Why do companies use offshoring?
 Let’s dive deeper…

 What is offshoring?

 Fundamentally, offshoring is a model that helps increase a business’s output, and improve its technical expertise, without undue stress, hassle, or cost.

 At its most basic, offshoring is simply expanding your business with a new team, with new (or complementary) skills.
-Aside from being geographically distant (which isn’t a major issue in 2019) it’s no different from hiring locally: advertise, recruit, work, reward – it’s the same process.
+Aside from being geographically distant (which isn’t a major issue in 2021) it’s no different from hiring locally.

 So if it’s the same process, then why are companies using offshoring?
 What are the real business benefits of offshoring?